fabricesemti80/TerraformBootCamp/doc/README.md

 # Introduction to Terraform

 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
 It allows you to define and manage infrastructure resources (such as virtual machines, networks, and storage) using a high-level configuration language.
 Terraform is platform-agnostic and works with multiple cloud providers, including Azure, AWS, and Google Cloud.
+To be clear: it is not just for cloud, but on-prem as well.

 ## Key Concepts of Terraform